Pharmacy And Online Doctor

 Before deciding on a treatment you should talk to your GP about which option would suit you best, as they can talk you through the side effects and benefits of each one.

-If you’re experiencing the menopause you may find your symptoms to be frustrating and uncomfortable, adding supplements to your daily routine could help to make your symptoms more manageable.
+If you’re experiencing the menopause you may find your symptoms to be frustrating and uncomfortable, adding supplements such as Menopace to your daily routine could help to make your symptoms more manageable.
 Vitabiotics and multivitamins can help to support your body, giving it the essential nutrients it needs and a helping hand.
 Extracts such as sage and green tea can help to counteract hot flushes and fatigue, while ingredients such as soy can aid the rebalance of hormones.

 It’s also worth remembering that a balanced diet and regular activity can also help to ease symptoms as well as boost your overall health.